ryankosgit/Turkish-Auto-Pricer/README.md

 ```bash
 !pip install pandas
 ```
 Move the CSV file to Google Colab / your computer folder.
-Then, adjust _line 8_ in ```text main.py ``` to match where your CSV file is located.
+Then, adjust _line 8_ in ```main.py ``` to match where your CSV file is located.

 Once that is completed, simply run the program and watch the price predictions print in the terminal.